twpayne/chezmoi/chezmoi.io/content/_index.md

   chezmoi.
 * [Reference](/docs/reference/) for a complete description of chezmoi.
 * [Comparison guide](/docs/comparison/) for a comparison with other dotfile managers.
+* [Related software](/docs/related/) for third party software that works with chezmoi.
 * [Contributing](/docs/contributing/) for people looking to contribute to or package chezmoi.